Brave Combat Federation: BRAVE TV & BRAVE Films

 BRAVE Combat Federation announced the initiation of operations of their subsidiary film production unit named BRAVE Films.
 To commence operations the film production unit produced the television documentary-drama "SMILE" on 26 June during Eid.
 In 2024, BRAVE CF produced two documentaries, sharing the narratives of Hamza Kooheji (Bahrain) and Muhammad Mokaev (United Kingdom).

 BRAVE TV: BRAVE Combat Federation announced last year the creation of BRAVE TV, an online subscription service in which fans would be able to watch live events, as well as reruns of old shows.
 BRAVE 23 was available on the newly formed online streaming platform to fans from all over the world, except for those territories contemplated with preexisting TV deals.

 SMILE: The short film narrates the story of the featherweight champion of BRAVE Combat Federation and behind the scenes of his training leading to the championship bout.
 The content was shot extensively in Montpellier, France and Tijuana, Mexico apart from locations in Bahrain and in Abu Dhabi, United Arab Emirates.
 The initiative was publicized to popularise mixed martial arts and to showcase the lifestyle of fighters and marks the launch of "BRAVE Films", a film production segment by BRAVE Combat Federation.

 The Untold Story Hamza Kooheji: The documentary premiered focusing on the career of Bahraini MMA fighter Hamza Kooheji.
-The film chronicles Kooheji's journey within the sport, highlighting his impact on the Bahraini MMA scene and the support he receives from prominent figures and the community.
-The documentary also emphasizes the role of His Highness Sheikh Khalid Bin Hamad Al Khalifa in promoting sports in Bahrain and BRAVE CF's contribution to the nation's sporting profile.

-Beyond the UFC: An Inside Look at BRAVE CF 91: The documentary, directed by MMA filmmaker Will Harris provides an inside look at Muhammad Mokaev's return to BRAVE CF at BRAVE CF 91.
-The film captures the chaotic fight week leading up to the event, including a last-minute opponent change and weight class adjustment, and offers a behind-the-scenes perspective on Mokaev's training at KHK MMA alongside world champions and Olympic medalists.
+Beyond the UFC: An Inside Look at BRAVE CF 91: The documentary, directed by MMA filmmaker Will Harris provides an inside look at Muhammad Mokaev's return to BRAVE CF at BRAVE CF 91 and offers a behind-the-scenes perspective on Mokaev's training at KHK MMA.

 BRAVE International Combat Week

 In February 2017, KHK MMA and IMMAF announced, a partnership which would see the Amateur World Championships move from Las Vegas to Bahrain for the first time.
 IMMAF president Kerrith Brown announced the shift for the world championships to move to Bahrain.
-In addition to the world championships, BRAVE president Mohammed "The Hawk" Shahid announced that the promotion would host a show in the same week as the World Championships, which was named International Combat Week The first International Combat Week was held from November 12 to November 19, with BRAVE 9 taking place on November 17, featuring two title fights.
+In addition to the world championships, BRAVE president Mohammed "The Hawk" Shahid announced that the promotion would host a show in the same week as the World Championships.
+The first International Combat Week was held from November 12 to November 19, with BRAVE 9 taking place on November 17, featuring two title fights.
 Subsequently, Bahrain hosted the Amateur World Championships for 2018 and 2019.